microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/accessreviewhistorydefinition-create.md

 ### Supported scope queries for accessReviewHistoryDefinition

 The following are queries supported on an [accessReviewHistoryDefinition](../resources/accessreviewhistorydefinition.md) based on the [accessreviewqueryscope](../resources/accessreviewqueryscope.md).
-This dictates which type of review history data is included.
+These scopes dictate which type of review history data is included in the downloadable CSV file which is generated when the definition is created.

 |Scenario| Query |
 |--|--|